 andup

 .
-Since the images were pulled previously, this will use the new tag. - When Blue is ready to accept requests, route traffic to it and restart Green
+Since the images were pulled previously, this will use the new tag. - When Blue is ready to accept requests, route traffic to it and remove Green

 - Cleanup old images